rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `window_ufactor` (double): The U-factor of the windows, which measure how well the window insulates, with lower values indicating better insulation

 `window_shgc` (double): The Solar Heat Gain Coefficient (SHGC) in [0, 1] ,which measures how much of the sun’s heat comes through the window.

+### Excluded Features

+Bathroom Spot Vent Hour: Temporal variable seems unnecessary for predicting annual outputs.

+Clothes Washer Presence: Deterministic function of `clothes_washer_efficiency`.

+Cooling Setpoint Has Offset: Deterministic function of `cooling_setpoint`.

+Cooling Setpoint Offset Period: Temporal variable seems unnecessary for predicting annual outputs.

+County and PUMA: while technically this is an input to the EnergyPlus, this is not actually used in the simulation— it is just for record-keeping/filtering/filenaming.

+Ground Thermal Conductivity: ****Not in 2022 dataset

+Has PV: only has effect on pv outputs which we are not using

+Heating Setpoint Has Offset: Deterministic function of `heating_setpoint`.

+Heating Setpoint Offset Period: Temporal variable seems unnecessary for predicting annual outputs.

+Misc Pool: Completely determined by `pool_heater_fuel`

+PV Orientation: only relevant for PV outputs which are not being used

+PV System Size: only relevant for PV outputs which are not being used

+Range Spot Vent Hour: Temporal variable seems unnecessary for predicting annual outputs.

 ### Additional Features